MS Applied Biotechnology Admission

 Choose Your Start Term

 Because UW-Green Bay is transitioning to a new graduate application system, your application process depends on the term you plan to start.
 Choose your entry term below to find the right path forward.
-Application fees are non-refundable.
+The application fee of $56 is non-refundable.

 Fall 2026 Application